kishuni/speedfuns/undertale/pacifist.md

 ### Undyne
 - New strat to skip the first dialog and encounter. http://webm.host/5d78a/
+- Strat that saves ~6 seconds if your menuing is garbage, requires having bought a healing item in Snowdin: https://youtu.be/pRMu_rzQR1A
 - Hit `Challenge` as it makes the spears go faster.
 - `Flee` ASAP.
 - During the final phase, you want to finish off at `1 HP` by getting hit by three arrows and a spear at the end.
 This makes MTT's quiz go faster.